chrismarget/certbot-asa/README.md

 ```

 The plugin needs your ASA credentials.
 It expects to find them in a file
 named asa_creds.txt in certbot's config-dir.
-The file must be chmod go-rwx.
+The file must be `chmod go-rwx` for the plugin to accept it.
 One line per ASA with the following fields, delimited by ';' characters.

 * hostname
 * username
 * password

-The hostname must be the 'management name' we used when setting up the
+The hostname must match the 'management name' we used when setting up the
 management TLS certificate.

 ```